-About six months ago, I became a Permanent Resident of Canada via the Express Entry Program.
-From the moment I made up my mind to immigrate to Canada to the time it happened, it took about a year.
-It may seem short as compared with other people’s experiences.
+My one-year journey in becoming a permanent resident of Canada via the Express Entry Program may seem short compared with other people’s experiences.
 But believe me, if you are as anxious as I can be, one year can easily feel like five years!
-How did it all start?

 A Little Bit About Me

 I am originally from Cameroon, Central Africa.
 I am a lawyer by profession with a few years of experience in the field.
-I am in the 20-25 age bracket; at the time I initiated the procedure, I was not married and my highest qualification was a BL (Barrister-at-Law) from the Nigerian Law School, which is the equivalent of a one-year Canadian postgraduate degree.
-French is my mother tongue and English my working language (all my post-secondary education was in English and my work experience in an Anglo-Saxon environment.)
-I started by entering all the information I just listed in an Express Entry tool guide to see if I stood a chance to be selected.
+I am in the 20–25 age bracket; at the time I initiated the procedure, I was not married, and my highest qualification was a BL (Barrister-at-Law) from the Nigerian Law School, which is the equivalent of a one-year Canadian postgraduate degree.
+French is my mother tongue, and English is my working language (all my post-secondary education was in English, and my work experience was in an Anglo-Saxon environment).
+I started by entering all the information I just listed in an Express Entry tool guide to see if I stood a chance of being selected.
 And it turned out that I did.